Stress induced Hair Loss

 If you do 2 or more of the following, you may most likely have trichotillomania.

 Counselling, along with emotional and family support, is imperative.
-Homeopathy Medical treatment for Trichotillomania is aimed at treating the underlying factor and also stress.
+Homeopathy Medical hair fall treatment for Trichotillomania is aimed at treating the underlying factor and also stress.

 Fortunately, once pulling and tugging of hair stops, hair can grow back again, because TTM is a temporary form of hair loss.